copperdogma/TwoSkulls/README.md

         - need to give skull_audio_animator AP.isPlaying (better to raise events on start/end with filename), AP.getPlaybackTime(),
           AP.playingAudioFrames(audioFrames BT just grabbed)
         - Use existing ESP32 audio libraries/SD reader libraries so I'm not reinventing the wheel: https://chatgpt.com/c/66e9d09e-68c4-800a-a1ce-618cef69b694
+    ** don't try to connect via Wifi until the "initialized" is done playing otherwise it queues up multiple Marcos
+      - also how does it manage that?
+I thought the queueing system didn't allow duplicates... check ** NEXT: manually disconnect bluetooth after it's done playing audio so we can use wifi, and reconnect when it needs to play again
+    ** BluetoothA2DPSource says it will NOT work with bluetooth and wifi at the same time, but You can use both A2DP and BLE at the same time.
+The precondition however is, that you set the bluetooth mode to ESP_BT_MODE_BTDM.
+An example can be found in the examples directory. https://github.com/pschatzmann/ESP32-A2DP/blob/main/examples/bt_music_receiver_and_BLE/bt_music_receiver_and_BLE.ino
+      - so maybe hack that in and see if we can use that.

   SD CARD
   - 20240707: Fixed initialization issue.
 Finally connected the power directly to the board's 3.3v pin to power it.
 Before I connected the 3.3 pin to the positive bar on the breadboard and it only worked 1/20 times.
 Bizarre.
 Took forever to debug.